 Jeffrey J. Kraws.
-Mr. Kraws has been a director since January of 2006, and was appointed independent, nonexecutive Chairman of the Board in May 2012.
+Mr. Kraws has been a member of our Board of Directors since January of 2006, and was appointed independent, non-executive Chairman of the Board of Directors in May 2012.
 Since 2003, Mr. Kraws has served Chief Executive Officer and co-founder of Crystal Research Associates, and since February 2012, he has served as partner and co-founder of TopHat Capital, LLC.
 Well known and respected on Wall Street, Mr. Kraws has received some of the most prestigious awards in the industry.
 Among other awards, he was given a "5-Star Rating" in 2001 by Zacks and was ranked the number one analyst among all pharmaceutical analysts for stock performance in 2001 by Starmine.com.
 Prior to founding Crystal Research Associates, Mr. Kraws served as co-president of The Investor Relations Group (IRG), a firm representing primarily under-followed, small-capitalization companies.
 Previously, Mr. Kraws served as a managing director of healthcare research for Ryan Beck & Co. and as director of research/senior pharmaceutical analyst and managing director at Gruntal & Co., LLC (prior to its merger with Ryan Beck & Company).
 Mr. Kraws served as managing director of the healthcare research group and senior pharmaceutical analyst at First Union Securities (formerly EVEREN Securities); as senior U.S. pharmaceutical analyst for the Swedish-Swiss conglomerate Asea Brown Boveri; and as managing director and president of the Brokerage/Investment Banking operation of ABB Aros Securities, Inc. He also served as senior pharmaceutical analyst at Nationsbanc Montgomery Securities, BT Alex Brown & Sons, and Buckingham Research.
 Mr. Kraws also has industry experience, having been responsible for competitive analysis within the treasury group at Bristol-Myers-Squibb Company.
+During 2006 through February of 2007, Mr. Kraws served as our Vice President of Business Development, on a part-time basis.
+Since December 2013, Mr. Kraws serves on the board of directors of Saleen Automotive, Inc. (OTC: SLNN).
 He holds an M.B.A. from Cornell University and a B.S. degree from State University of New York-Buffalo.
-During 2006 through February of 2007, Mr. Kraws served as our Vice President of Business Development, on a part-time basis.

-Mr. Kraws brings a strong business background to Synthetic Biologics, having worked as a pharmaceutical analyst for over 22 years.
-Mr. Kraws brings to the Board significant strategic, business and financial experience related to the business and financial issues facing pharmaceutical companies.
+Mr. Kraws brings a strong business background to Synthetic Biologics, having worked as a pharmaceutical analyst for over 23 years.
+Mr. Kraws brings to the Board of Directors significant strategic, business and financial experience related to the business and financial issues facing pharmaceutical companies.
 Mr. Kraws has a broad understanding of the operational, financial and strategic issues facing pharmaceutical companies.
-Through his services as our Vice President of Business Development during 2006 and a part of 2007, he developed extensive knowledge of our business.
+Through his services as our Vice President of Business Development during 2006 and a part of 2007, he developed extensive knowledge of Synthetic Biologics' business.